 Australia’s second-busiest airport in its fastest-growing city will get a new lounge courtesy of American Express from 27 March.

 It will include barista-made coffee, a self-service food buffet and drink station, free wifi and business facilities, as well as local and international newspapers and magazines.

-For now, one can assume the access policy will be the same as the Sydney lounge, offering unlimited access to top-tier Amex cardholders and two passes a year for others holding select cards, like the Qantas American Express Ultimate.
+The American Express website confirms that the access policy for the Melbourne lounge will be the same as the Sydney lounge, offering unlimited access to top-tier Amex cardholders and two passes a year for others holding select cards, like the Qantas American Express Ultimate and American Express Explorer.

-I would speculate that lounge passes will be usable at either location, but not two entries at each lounge.
+The lounge passes are usable at either location but not two entries at each lounge.

 About this guide

 American Express has a network of well-designed Centurion Lounges, which Platinum and Centurion Amex cardholders have access to on an unlimited basis (along with other lounge perks including access to Priority Pass lounges and Delta Sky Clubs).

 You can usually unlimited access to these lounges for free with any same-day ticket, on any airline, as long as you are an American Express Platinum Charge, Business Platinum Charge or Centurion cardholder.
 Some other American Express cards offer a certain number of lounge passes each year too.

 Essentially, these lounges are an alternative for Business and First Class passengers who do not want to access airline lounges, especially (generally sub-standard) ones in the US, such as American Airlines Admirals Clubs.